MeghaDesai/cortana-intelligence-interactive-voice-response-bot/Technical Deployment Guide/README.md

 > **Windows Users** may use the [App Store Client][21]

 Before talking to your bot, you must add it to your Skype contacts list.
-You can find a link to add your bot to Skype on the [Bot Portal][2] under the channel listing.
+You can find a link to add the bot to your Skype Contacts on the Azure Portal on the page of yoru bot registration, under the channels listing.

-> Directly add the bot to your contacts: https://join.skype.com/bot/YOUR_APP_ID
+> Add the bot to your contacts: https://join.skype.com/bot/{YOUR_APP_ID}

 Using your Skype client, initiate a call to your bot and follow the prompts.
 You can order any product in the AdventureWorks product inventory, such as a mountain bike, fenders, or bike wash.
 The bot will prompt you to choose a matching product or to choose product attributes, as needed.